greg-raven/Impeachment-Chronicles/_posts/2021-01-10-top-house-democrat-resolution-will-be-introduced-to-charge-trump-with-inciting-sedition.md

 Should an impeachment procedure be initiated, Democrats will likely focus on Trump's speech to protesters on Jan.
 6, where he said that the election was stolen and made note of allegations of voter fraud, irregularities, and unconstitutional balloting laws.

 "We will never give up.
 We will never concede," Trump said.
-The president, meanwhile, did not tell the protesters to enter the Capitol or use violence---on the contrary, in a twitter video deleted by the platform he told them to be peaceful and to go home, and later denounced the Capitol breach.
+The president, meanwhile, did not tell the protesters to enter the Capitol or use violence --- on the contrary, in a twitter video deleted by the platform he told them to be peaceful and to go home, and later denounced the Capitol breach.
 Critics have claimed that his allegations of voter fraud and irregularities was an incitement to violence.

 The *Epoch Times* has reached out to the White House comment.